ctesta-oneillmsft/asa-vtd/README.md

 ### Task 3: Execute setup scripts

+Perform all of the steps below from your **deployment VM**:

-* From your **lab VM**, open Windows PowerShell as an Administrator and execute the following:
+* Open Windows PowerShell as an Administrator and execute the following:

     ```powershell
     Set-ExecutionPolicy Unrestricted